Biography and curriculum vitae

 Under Crow’s direction, ASU has grown exponentially in size, quality and influence despite facing significant fiscal and political complexities as a state university.
 Rather than succumb to recession funding pressures, ASU evolved extensive private and community sector partnerships with entities similarly committed to inclusivity, achievement and improved quality of life.
 Through large scale, collaborative alliances with Mayo Clinic, Starbucks, adidas, and Uber, and small scale relationships with local non-profits and businesses, ASU continues to advance education, research and service opportunities that generate tangible progress and solutions to real world issues.

 As an emerging national service university dedicated to knowledge creation, ASU is the fastest growing research university in the nation among all institutions with research enterprises exceeding $100 million.
-Research-related expenditures have increased more than five-fold from $123 in FY 2002 to a record $677 million in FY 2021.
-ASU places sixth among 755 in total research expenditures among universities without a medical school in the National Science Foundation’s 2020 HERD rankings, ahead of Caltech, Carnegie Mellon and Princeton.
-ASU also ranked 43rd out of 915 institutions in total research expenditures, and 17 in NSF-funded expenditures—ahead of Harvard, Johns Hopkins, USC, UCLA and Berkeley—and sixth in NASA-funded expenditures—ahead of Stanford, Georgia Tech, UCLA and Berkeley.
-ASU was chosen to lead its first NASA mission in 2017, and will launch the first spacecraft to a metal asteroid, Psyche, in September 2022.
-ASU also ranked first in geological and earth sciences, anthropology and transdisciplinary research, seventh in non-science and engineering disciplines, third in the social sciences, and fourth in business management and business administration.
+Research-related expenditures have increased more than eight-fold from $123 in FY2002 to nearly $1 billion in FY2025.
+ASU places fifth among 742 in total research expenditures among universities without a medical school in the National Science Foundation’s 2023 HERD rankings, ahead of Caltech, Carnegie Mellon and Princeton.
+ASU also ranked 37th out of 914 institutions in total research expenditures, and 15th in NSF-funded expenditures—ahead of Harvard, Georgia Tech, Penn, UCLA and University of Chicago—and ninth in NASA-funded expenditures—ahead of UCLA, MIT and UT-Austin.
+ASU was chosen to lead its first NASA mission in 2017, and launched the first spacecraft to a metal asteroid, Psyche, in October 2023.
+ASU also ranked first in anthropology, non-science and engineering discplines, anthropology and transdisciplinary research, second in education, business management/business administration, and visual and performing arts, and third in physical sciences.

-SkySong Innovations, ASU’s technology transfer arm, has launched more than 160 startups, secured more than $833 million in investment capital, and earned 135 patents in 2020, placing ASU 12th among all universities worldwide for patents awarded–alongside of MIT, Stanford, Johns Hopkins University, Harvard and CalTech.
+SkySong Innovations, ASU’s technology transfer arm, has launched more than 250 startups, secured more than $1.4 billion in investment capital, and earned more than 1,000 patents in FY2003, placing ASU ninth among all universities worldwide for patents awarded–alongside of MIT, Purdue and Stanford.

 The inaugural recipient of the American Council on Education Award for Institutional Transformation, and one of TIME magazine’s “10 Best College Presidents” in 2010, Crow previously served as executive vice provost of Columbia University and professor of science and technology policy in the School of International and Public Affairs.
 As chief strategist of Columbia’s research enterprise, he led technology and innovation transfer operations, establishing Columbia Innovation Enterprises (subsequently renamed Science and Technology Ventures), the Columbia Strategic Initiative Program, and the Columbia Digital Media Initiative, as well as advancing interdisciplinary program development.
 He led the creation of and served as the founding director of the Earth Institute at Columbia University, and in 1998, founded the Center for Science, Policy, and Outcomes (CSPO) in Washington, D.C., a consortium of scholars and policymakers dedicated to linking science and technology to optimal social, economic, and environmental outcomes.
 In 2003, CSPO was reconstituted at ASU as the Consortium for Science, Policy, and Outcomes, based in both Phoenix and Washington, DC.

 Crow has been an advisor to the U.S. Departments of State, Commerce, and Energy, as well as defense and intelligence agencies.
 He serves as Chairman of the Board for In-Q-Tel, and has advised several nation-states on matters of knowledge enterprise development.
-An elected fellow of the American Association for the Advancement of Science (AAAS), the National Academy of Public Administration, and the American Academy of Arts and Sciences, Crow is the author of books and articles analyzing knowledge enterprises, science and technology policy, and the design of higher education institutions and systems.
+An elected fellow of the American Association for the Advancement of Science (AAAS), the National Academy of Public Administration (NAPA), the American Academy of Arts and Sciences (AAA&S), and the American Philosophical Society (APS), Crow is the author of books and articles analyzing knowledge enterprises, science and technology policy, and the design of higher education institutions and systems.
 He coauthored Designing the New American University (Johns Hopkins University Press, 2015), outlining the imperative for new and creative public university models that advance both academic excellence and broad accessibility, and also, The Fifth Wave: The Evolution of the American Research University (Johns Hopkins University Press, 2020), which urges the comprehensive redesign of higher education to educate large numbers of qualified students while leveraging discovery and accessibility.
 A member of the U.S. Council on Competitiveness and the Council on Foreign Relations, Crow is also a two-term member of the National Advisory Council on Innovation and Entrepreneurship and has served on the U.S. Department of Homeland Security Academic Advisory Council.

 Crow received his PhD in Public Administration (Science and Technology Policy) from the Maxwell School of Citizenship and Public Affairs, Syracuse University.